 Please note: This information is for informational purposes only in order to help our members who may be struggling to find vaccine information specific to RVers.
-FMCA does not claim to to be an expert source on COVID-19 or vaccinations, and you should always consult medical professionals such as the Center for Disease Control or your personal physician as well.
+FMCA does not claim to to be an expert source on COVID-19 or vaccinations, and you should always consult medical professionals such as the Center for Disease Control & Prevention (CDC) or your personal physician.

 Now that nearly a year has passed since COVID-19 lockdowns swept the world and shut everything down for months, things are finally starting to look up.
 Vaccines are being distributed, hope is being restored, and across the globe, the beginning of the end of the coronavirus pandemic has arrived.

 What does this mean for RVers?
 Travel was greatly restricted in 2020 in an effort to stop the spread of COVID-19 into communities that hadn’t been affected yet.
 States began issuing 14-day quarantine orders for incoming travelers, and international borders remained closed for months.
 With the spring travel season approaching, we want to make sure you have all the information you need regarding COVID-19 vaccines and how to safely and quickly get yours.

 What is the order in which people will receive the vaccine?

 The Centers for Disease Control and Prevention (CDC) worked with state, tribal, territorial, and local jurisdictions on the development of COVID-19 vaccination plans for their respective areas.
 CDC released a playbook on September 16, 2020, to provide specific information to consider during vaccination plan development.
 The playbook was updated on October 30, 2020.

 While each state’s plans may vary in timeline and specific subgroups, this example from the state of Massachusetts provides a general overview of the various phases and groups in which the vaccine will be distributed.

 Can I receive the vaccine in a state where I am not a resident?